codeosseum/quaestiones/src/challenges/fault-seeding/array-sum/README.md

 ## Notes

-The elements are guaranteed to be `Number`s.
+If the argument is an array, then the elements are guaranteed to be `Number`s.

 ## Examples